letzfets/REST_API_with_FastAPI/README.md

 - using an ORM

 Compare to `SQLModel` which is a simple Object Relational Manager (ORM) for FastAPI and `SQLAlchemy` which is a comprehensive ORM for Python.

+Whenever interacting with a database:
+1. decide what to do
+2. write the query
+3. run the query

+Ways of writing queries:
+- SQLAlchemy's ORM
+- companion ORM (python objects, as if they were connected to a database)
+- using the database's module own query builder (e.g. `encode/databases`)
+- using the database's own query language (e.g. SQL)